 The thesis shall be presented by the candidate at the end of record academic year.
 The thesis shall be evaluated as under:

-Evaluation of written thesis : MM 200 Presentation of seminar on thesis : MM 100 and viva-voce
+shall be evaluated as under.
+Evaluation of written thesis : MM 200

 Total : 300 marks

+and viva-voce

+thesis : MM 100

+Presentation of seminar on